 With clean closure there will be no remaining wastes.
-Groundwater is not used by the Plant, so residual exposures are not an issue either.
+Groundwater is not used by the Plant, but nominal amounts of groundwater will be collected (estimated to be approximately 600 gallons per day) by the perimeter drain system and discharged to the Storm Water Basin and eventually NPDES Outfall 002.
 CCR transported to the permitted disposal facility will be entombed and eventually covered with a composite liner system preventing future exposure.
 The permitted off-site landfill's leachate collection system will restrict potential migration of contaminants to groundwater.